 - you or your spouse are currently working and covered by an employer group plan

-- you will be ready to enroll in Medigap within 6 months after getting Part B
+- you will be ready to enroll in Medigap within six months after getting Part B

 For more information refer to Decide if you need Medicare Part B.

 There is also an important concern of what will happen with dependents of people moving to Medicare.
-Dependents can continue their coverage for 3 years under COBRA, shop for an individual health plan, or, if they have been uninsured for six months, apply for the state’s high-risk pool.
+Dependents can continue their coverage for 3 years under COBRA, shop for an Individual Health plan, or to enroll in Short-Term Health plan.

-This is an important choice you need to make when first enroll in Medicare; as well as every year during the Annual Enrollment Period (AEP).
+This is an important choice you need to make when first enroll in Medicare; as well as every year during the Annual Open Enrollment Period.
 Each choice has its pros and cons.
 (See Comparing Original Medicare vs. Medicare Advantage).
 The overall conclusion is that you should enroll in a Medicare Advantage plan as long as you are healthy and willing to stay within the plan’s network.

 Otherwise, select the Original Medicare, buy the stand-alone Part D and complement it with the Medigap plan.
 The Medigap plan will protect you against high medical expenses in the event of serious illness.
 Just remember, never drop the existing plan (Medicare Advantage or Medigap plan) before being accepted into the new Medigap plan.
 Because of medical underwriting (unless you just turned 65), there is no guarantee that you will be accepted.

 It depends.
 Medicare Advantage Plans (MA), Medicare Advantage with Prescription Drug Plans (MAPD), as well as stand-alone Prescription Drug Plans (PDPs) don’t have any standardized plans.
-For these plans insurance company ratings are very important.
-The major factors in the MA/MAPD selection are insurance company network, company plan rating, and premium price.
-For PDPs the major factors are annual drug costs, formulary, and company plan rating.
+For these plans insurance company ratings are critical.
+The major factors in the MA/MAPD selection are an insurance company network, company plan rating, and premium price.
+For PDPs, the major factors are annual drug costs, formulary, and company plan rating.

-This, however, is not a case for Medigap (Medicare Supplement) plans.
+It, however, is not a case for Medigap (Medicare Supplement) plans.
 All Medicare Supplement plans are standardized.
-This means that:
+It means that: